ctaylo21/webpack-plugin-boilerplate/README.md

 ### Writing The Plugin

-Let's say you want to create a webpack plugin called `DemoPlugin` that prints "Hello World" wants webpack compilation is done (super useful!).
+Let's say you want to create a webpack plugin called `DemoPlugin` that prints "Hello World" once webpack compilation is done (super useful!).

 To do this, we will need to make sure our code fulfills a few important properties:

 1. It should be a class that is named the same as your plugin.
 In this case we will use `DemoPlugin`.
 2. It should have a class method `apply` that takes a `compiler` parameter.
-This compiler parameter is described in more details in the [compiler hook documentation](https://webpack.js.org/api/compiler-hooks/#done).
+This compiler parameter is described in more details in the [compiler hook documentation](https://webpack.js.org/api/compiler-hooks).
 3. Inside the apply method, we will hook into the [done lifecycle hook](https://webpack.js.org/api/compiler-hooks/#done) and do our `console.log`.

 Your plugin's main file will be the `src/index.js` file.
 It should look something like this: